-Display name deception techniques are now used in a majority of business email compromise (BEC) scams and other advanced email attacks targeting a growing number companies, according to the Q4 2018 Email Fraud and Identity Deception Trends Report from Agari.
+Display name deception techniques are now used in a majority of business email compromise (BEC) scams and other advanced email attacks targeting a growing number of companies, according to the latest Email Fraud and Identity Deception Trends Report from Agari.

-Based on Agari data captured from July through October, the report finds 62% of all email attacks against businesses now involve cybercriminals committing impersonation fraud by inserting the name of a trusted individual or brand into the “from sender” field of fraudulent emails sent via Yahoo, Gmail, or other cloud-
+Based on Agari data captured from July through October, the report finds 62% of all email attacks against businesses now involve cybercriminals committing impersonation fraud by inserting the name of a trusted individual or brand into the "from sender" field of fraudulent emails sent via Yahoo, Gmail, or other cloud-based email platforms.

 The objective: fool recipients into coughing up login credentials or making payments for fraudulent invoices by creating the illusion that they are reacting to a trusted sender.

 Some of these attacks include malicious links.
 Others hide malware in attachments.
 But the most pernicious involve nothing more than plaintext messages that are masterfully targeted and personalized for maximum effectiveness.
 And it's proving to be well worth the effort.

 The Scam is in the Mail